Chart Color Schemes

 Residential development activity is lower than average in Jingili according to AreaSearch's national comparison of local real estate markets

-Jingili has recorded just one dwelling approval in the past five years.
+Jingili has recorded just one dwelling approval over the past five years.
 This suggests that the area is largely built out with minimal vacant land for development.
-Established areas often see steady demand for existing properties due to limited new-build alternatives compared to Greater Darwin, which shows substantially reduced construction activity.
+Established areas like Jingili often see steady demand for existing properties due to limited new-build alternatives compared to Greater Darwin, which shows substantially reduced construction activity.

-The limited new supply generally supports stronger demand and values for established dwellings, though recent periods have seen increased development activity.
-This is below average nationally, reflecting the area's maturity and possible planning constraints.
+This limited new supply generally supports stronger demand and expected construction cost values for established dwellings in Jingili.
+However, development activity has picked up in recent periods.
+Nationally, this is below average, reflecting the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development